MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/update-office-telemetry-components-for-office-2016.md

 6. Select **Next** in the wizard, and then select **Yes** in the **User Account Control** dialog box, if you are prompted.

 7. When installation is complete, select **Finish**, and then select **Yes** when you are prompted.
-This will open the **Office Telemetry Processor settings** wizard, where you can complete the next procedure, [To configure the telemetry processor and update the telemetry database](update-office-telemetry-components-for-office-2016.md#Settings), for each computer.
+This will open the **Office Telemetry Processor settings** wizard, where you can complete the next procedure, [To configure the telemetry processor and update the telemetry database](update-office-telemetry-components-for-office-2016.md#configure), for each computer.

 Complete the next procedure for each computer that runs Telemetry Processor.
 The **Office Telemetry Processor settings** wizard is started as part of the previous procedures.

+<a name="configure"> </a
-### To configure the telemetry processor and update the telemetry database
+## To configure the telemetry processor and update the telemetry database

 1. Select **Next** in the **Office Telemetry Processor settings** wizard.

 2. On the **Database Settings** page, do the following:

   1. Verify that the server selected in **SQL server** corresponds to the database that you are updating for Office 2016.

   2. Select **Connect** to connect to the SQL Server computer.

   3. Select the telemetry database in **SQL database**, and then select **Next**.

 3. If you are prompted to update the database, select **Yes**.
 You'll only be prompted to do this on the first computer where you run the **Office Telemetry Processor settings** wizard.